mochoy/personal-site/src/assets/blog/remote_microsoft_internship/remote_microsoft_internship.md

 - talking to randos

+Will I be coming back? got rejected from all positions lol

 Want more insights?
 Check these out as well!

 - [Microsoft Explore Internship: A Remote Experience Self-Reflection](https://medium.com/@kendallnakai/summer-intern-reflections-ee432dc3c364)